 1. Cost relating to survival periods

 During negotiations, the cost of doing business may vary depending on the survival period.
 Mostly, the buyer prefers a longer survival period for more scrutiny.
-However, it is not ideal to the seller who wants to close the deal within the shortest time possible.
+However, that is not ideal for the seller who wants to close the deal within the shortest time possible.
 Therefore, if there are poor negotiations of the survival period, both parties may incur unnecessary expenses.

 2. Confusion between the two terms

-- On the other hand, a warranty recedes within the contract, and it comes after the representation.
-If the seller breaches the agreement, the buyer can seek compensation for damages but cannot terminate the contract.
+On the other hand, a warranty resides within the contract, and it comes after the representation.
+If the seller breaches this part of the agreement, the buyer can seek compensation for damages but cannot terminate the contract.